Steven Spielberg: 1981–1992: Established filmmaker

-His next directorial feature was the Raiders of the Lost Ark prequel, Indiana Jones and the Temple of Doom (1984).
-Working once again with George Lucas and Harrison Ford, the film was shot in the United States, Sri Lanka and China.
-This film and Gremlins led to the creation of the PG-13 rating because some of the material was not suitable for children under 13.
-Temple of Doom was rated PG-13 by the MPAA; some scenes depicted children working in the mines.
-Spielberg later said that he was unhappy with the Temple of Doom because it did not have his "personal touches and love".
-Nonetheless, the film was a blockbuster hit, and won an Academy Award for Best Special Effects.
-It was on this project that Spielberg also met his future wife, actress Kate Capshaw, who played Willie Scott in the film.
+His next feature film was the Raiders of the Lost Ark prequel Indiana Jones and the Temple of Doom (1984).
+Working again with Lucas and Ford, the film was shot in the United States, Sri Lanka and China.
+The film was darker than its predecessor, and led to the creation of the PG-13 rating because some content was deemed unsuitable for children under 13.
+Spielberg later said that he was unhappy with Temple of Doom because it lacked his "personal touches and love".
+Nonetheless, the film was a blockbuster hit, won the Academy Award for Best Special Effects and received mostly good reviews.
+Kael preferred it to the original, writing, "Spielberg is like a magician whose tricks are so daring they make you laugh.
+He creates an atmosphere of happy disbelief: the more breathtaking and exhilarating the stunts are the funnier they are.
+Nobody has ever fused thrills and laughter in quite the way that he does here.
+He starts off at full charge in the opening sequence and just keeps going".
+She conceded that it was less "sincere" than Raiders, adding "that's what is so good about it."
+On this project Spielberg met his future wife, Kate Capshaw, who played Willie Scott.
+Spielberg recalled, "The second film I could have done a lot better if there had been a different story.
+It was a good learning exercise for me to really throw myself into a black hole.
+I came out of the darkness of Temple Of Doom and I entered the light of the woman I was eventually going to marry and raise a family with."